-Means either wastewater which is discharged from premises used solely for residential activities or wastes of the same character discharged from other premises, if the characteristics of the wastewater are an acceptable discharge; but does not include any solids, liquids or gases that cannot lawfully be discharged into the wastewater system.
+Means either wastewater which is discharged from premises used solely for residential activities or wastes of the same character discharged from other premises, if the characteristics of the wastewater are an acceptable discharge; but does not include any solids, liquids or gases that cannot lawfully be waste prior to it being discharged into the wastewater system.

-Grease Trap

-Means a separation tank that reduces the amount of fat, oil and grease in trade waste prior to it being discharged into the wastewater system.
+Grease Trap Means a separation tank that reduces the amount of fat, oil and grease in trade

-Hazardous Materials Means raw materials, products or wastes containing corrosive, toxic, biocidal, radioactive, flammable or explosive materials, or any materials which when mixed with wastewater, are likely to generate toxic, flammable, explosive or corrosive materials in quantities likely to be hazardous to the health and safety of any Person or harmful to the wastewater system, and includes hazardous substances as defined by the Hazardous Substances and New Organisms Act 1996.
+Hazardous Materials Means raw materials, products or wastes containing corrosive, toxic, biocidal, radioactive, flammable or explosive materials, or any materials which when mixed with wastewater, are likely to generate toxic, flammable, explosive or corrosive materials in quantities likely to be hazardous to the health and safety of any Person or harmful to the wastewater system, and includes hazardous substances as defined by the Hazardous Substances and New Organisms Act drain connected to the wastewater system through defects such as, but not limited to, poor joints and cracks in pipes or manholes.
+It does not include

-Independently Qualified Person

-Means a person with appropriate qualifications, approved by the Council and who is independent of the consent holder.
+Independently Qualified Person Means a person with appropriate qualifications, approved by the Council and who is independent of the consent holder.

-Infiltration

-Means ground or surface water entering the wastewater system or a private drain connected to the wastewater system through defects such as, but not limited to, poor joints and cracks in pipes or manholes.
-It does not include Inflow.
+Infiltration Means ground or surface water entering the wastewater system or a private connected to the wastewater system from non-complying connections.
+It includes stormwater entering through illegal down pipe connections or from low gully traps.